pdabacus/tetris/README.md

 ```

 ### On Windows
-Download and install MinGW or any other alternative that contains gcc and make.
+Download and install MinGW or an alternative that contains gcc and make.
 Then add the following to your `PATH` under `system environment variables`:

 ```
 C:\MinGW\bin